vertical blinds in sliding & bifold doors

 roller blinds in sliding & bifold doors

 You might not think of using a roller blind on a sliding or bifold door but you will be pleasantly surprised at how functional they are and how fabulous they look.
-Roller blinds are being used more and more for this application and are perfect when there is limited space to stack a curtain or blind on the sides of the door.
+Made to measure roller blinds are being used more and more for this application and are perfect when there is limited space to stack a curtain or blind on the sides of the door.
 You can also maximise your window size as the blinds roll up to the top of the door frame, thereby making your room look bigger.